 Masters of Science in Applied Behavior Analysis degree requirements

-The Applied Behavior Analysis master's program requires 42 credit hours across four full-time semesters and both A and B sessions during the summer between the first and second year.
-A capstone project is to be proposed at the end of year one spring semester; initiated at the beginning of summer session A; and conducted throughout the summer and the program’s second year.
+The Applied Behavior Analysis master's program requires 45 credit hours across four full-time semesters and both A and B sessions during the summer between the first and second year.
+A capstone project is to be proposed at the end of spring semester in year one; initiated at the beginning of summer session A; and conducted throughout the summer and the program’s second year.
 Students will be required to complete practicum hours during the summer.
 In order to graduate, this master’s degree program requires a 3.0 (B average) or higher across all courses including the applied behavior analysis practicum and capstone experiences.

 Masters of Science in Applied Behavior Analysis admission requirements